trevorkerney/C-Data-Structure-Libraries/README.md

 - Searching: Implicitly binary.
 - Sorting: Implicitly automatic binary.

-### TCombination (untested)
+### TCombination
-Map-like structure offering lightning fast searches and insertions, albeit very expensive erases.
-Very inefficient, regarding size, with small amounts of data.
+Map-like structure offering lightning fast searches and insertions with very large datasets.
+Very inefficient, regarding memory usage, with small amounts of data.

 - Positioning: Objects inserted and erased by key.
-- Parallelism: None, thread safe (actually not yet).
+- Parallelism: None, thread safe.
 - Memory Format: Tree, though it behaves like a map.
-- Searching: Linear (sounds bad but it's not in this case).
+- Searching: Constant.
-- Sorting: Implicitly automatic linear.
+- Sorting: Unneccessary.

 ### TUDLList (Unbounded Doubly Linked List)
 Doubly linked list with no maximum size or random access.

-- Positioning: managed, objects can be pushed and pulled from front and back.
+- Positioning: Managed, objects can be pushed and pulled from front and back.
 - Parallelism: None, thread safe.
 - Memory Format: Nonsequential, linear.
 - Searching: Linear.
-- Sorting: None
+- Sorting: None.

 Objects can be inserted and erased from within the list using **TUDLListIterator**.

 ### TVector
 Multipurpose sequential array with lots of access methods and optimizations for specialized use.

-- Positioning: managed, objects pushed to end and pulled from end.
+- Positioning: Managed, objects pushed to end and pulled from end.
 - Parallelism: None, thread safe.
 - Memory Format: Sequential.
 - Searching: Linear, Binary.